Scholarships, Grants, and Financial Aid

 Recipients receive up to $2,500 to help them cover the cost of airfare, visas and passports, and housing.

-January & Spring: October 1
+January and Spring Programs: October 1

 IFSA Diversity Scholarship